O Shaughnessy Asset Management LLC Sells 14,230 Shares of Host Hotels & Resorts, Inc. (NASDAQ:HST)

-O Shaughnessy Asset Management LLC decreased its holdings in Host Hotels & Resorts, Inc. (NASDAQ:HST) by 8.6% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 151,753 shares of the company’s stock after selling 14,230 shares during the quarter.
+O Shaughnessy Asset Management LLC trimmed its position in shares of Host Hotels & Resorts, Inc. (NASDAQ:HST) by 8.6% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 151,753 shares of the company’s stock after selling 14,230 shares during the period.
 O Shaughnessy Asset Management LLC’s holdings in Host Hotels & Resorts were worth $2,478,000 as of its most recent SEC filing.

-Host Hotels & Resorts (NASDAQ:HST) last announced its quarterly earnings results on Wednesday, November 3rd.
-The company reported ($0.17) earnings per share for the quarter, missing analysts’ consensus estimates of $0.14 by ($0.31).
-Host Hotels & Resorts had a negative return on equity of 6.36% and a negative net margin of 18.30%.
-During the same period last year, the company posted ($0.11) EPS.
-As a group, equities research analysts expect that Host Hotels & Resorts, Inc. will post 0.46 EPS for the current fiscal year.
+Host Hotels & Resorts (NASDAQ:HST) last announced its quarterly earnings data on Wednesday, November 3rd.
+The company reported ($0.17) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.14 by ($0.31).
+Host Hotels & Resorts had a negative net margin of 18.30% and a negative return on equity of 6.36%.
+During the same quarter in the prior year, the company earned ($0.11) EPS.
+Equities research analysts predict that Host Hotels & Resorts, Inc. will post 0.46 EPS for the current fiscal year.

 Host Hotels & Resorts, Inc is a real estate investment trust, which engages in the management of luxury and upper-upscale hotels.
 It operates through the Hotel Ownership segment.
 Its properties are located in U.S., Brazil, Canada, and Mexico.
 The company was founded in 1927 and is headquartered in Bethesda, MD.